thebrewery-craft-templates/nodejs-cloud-code/README.md

 # Using Parse Dashboard on your local machine

-Parse dashboard is accessible on http://localhost:1337/dashboard
+Parse dashboard is accessible at http://localhost:1337/dashboard

 <br/><br/>